The expert’s view

 Under property law, the owner of a physical object normally has unlimited right of disposal over it.
 If you own a house, for example, you can decide who should be allowed to enter it, and you can sell it, lend it out, rent it out, etc. Intellectual property rights (IP rights), on the other hand, provide an exclusive right to exploit works, inventions, etc., in certain ways.
 Your exclusive right is not related to a physical object but to the “work” or “invention”, etc., as an abstract concept.
 Hence, while ordinary property rights relate to tangible assets, intellectual property rights relate to intangible assets.
 Copyrights, patents and trademarks are examples of such intangible assets.

 Intellectual property rights and ordinary property rights are governed by separate systems and do not follow each other.
 If, for example, you walk into a bookstore and buy a book, you acquire ownership of the physical copy of the book you take home.
 You do not own, however, the copyright to the contents of the book; that remains with the author and the publisher.
 By virtue of the right of property, the purchaser of the book is largely free to decide what to do with the copy.
 But you are not allowed to copy it and upload the copy to the web, even if you have the ownership, as that would constitute an infringement of copyright.

 In these articles, you can read more about the different forms of legal protection of research – and who, in a legal sense, “owns the research results”:

 - Research and property rights

-The rules governing the protection of business secrets etc. are found different places in Danish law.
-In particular, reference can be made to:
+The rules governing the protection of business secrets , etc., are found in different places in Danish law.
+In particular, reference may be made to:

-- The rules and regulations under the Danish Penal Code about disturbance of the peace and defamation, which among other things protect against actual industrial espionage, etc.
+- The rules and regulations under the Danish Penal Code concerning invasion of privacy and defamation, which among other things protect against actual industrial espionage, etc.